johanvergeer/python-interfaces/README.rst

 They actually use the database and a json file, which makes them integration tests.

 A proper application design makes sure that only the repositories have to use the actual storage.
-All other tests can use a Mock of the `PersonRepositoryProtocol` which you can read next.
+All other tests can use a Mock of the :code:`PersonRepositoryProtocol` which you can read next.

 Use Cases
 #########